vineela-xmos/sc_modbus_tcp/README.rst

   * Address range checks introduced in the module according to the protocal implementation.
   * Read request fails if hoding register has a value that is 0.
+  * Toggling of LED in write coil implementation for consecutive execution.

 Known Issues
 ============